Upstatement/algolia-connector-wp-plugin/README.md

 Checks whether given post is to be indexed.
 If `true`, UpsAlgolia will run the serializer on the post and index it to Algolia.
 Otherwise, UpsAlgolia will skip the post.

+> This filter's default behavior if not overridden is to index posts only if their status is either `publish` or `trash`.
+Posts that are under revision or autosave are not indexed.

 ```php
 add_filter('UpsAlgolia\is_indexable', 'is_indexable', 10, 2);